fetchcord/FetchCord/readme.md

 -h or --help, shows this information above.
 ## Examples

-Revamping examples, come back soon to see old examples check the `examples` directory.
+Revamping examples, come back soon, to see old examples check the `examples` directory.